 Differentiating Between the Types of Shoulder Impingement

-In my online shoulder program on the Evidence Based Evaluation and Treatment of the Shoulder, I talk about different ways to assess shoulder impingement that may impact your rehab or training.
+In my online shoulder program on the Evaluation and Treatment of the Shoulder, I talk about different ways to assess shoulder impingement that may impact your rehab or training.
 There are specific tests to assess each type of impingement we discussed above.

 The two most popular special tests for shoulder impingement are the Neer test and the Hawkins test.